perfood/couch-auth/README.md

 ## CouchDB Document Update Validation

 CouchDB provides the [validate_doc_update function](http://guide.couchdb.org/draft/validation.html) to approve or disapprove what gets written.
 However, since your CouchDB users are temporary random API keys, you have no idea which user is requesting to write.
-SuperLogin has inserted the original `user_id` into `userCtx.roles[0]`, prefixed by `user:` (e.g. `user:superman`).
+CouchAuth has inserted the original `user_id` into `userCtx.roles[0]`, prefixed by `user:` (e.g. `user:superman`).

 ## Adding Providers

-You can add support for any Passport OAuth2 strategy to SuperLogin with just a few lines of code. _Maintainers Note: haven't tested this._
+You can add support for any Passport OAuth2 strategy to CouchAuth with just a few lines of code. _Maintainers Note: haven't tested this._

 #### Configuration